mintproject/mint/docs/walkthrough/walkthrough/index.md

 This guide explains how to add data to MINT.
 There are two main options for adding datasets:

 1. [MINT Data Catalog](03-1-preparing-data-mint-catalog.md) - Add data directly through the MINT platform's integrated interface
-2. [CKAN](03-1-preparing-data-ckan.md) - Use the open-source data management system to host and share datasets
+2. [CKAN - TACC Deployment](03-1-preparing-data-ckan.md) - Use the open-source data management system to host and share datasets

 ## Key Requirements